Brochures

 3. Give.

 To ensure that your brochure will be kept, be sure to put a special offer on it.
-For example, give them a discount on their visit or offer them a FREE sample product.
+For example, give them a “value driven offer” on their visit.
+Or offer a FREE product or accompanying service.
 By doing this, your brochure becomes a valuable asset to your customer and to your business.

 4. Less is more…more or less?